- You have the right to considerate and respectful care.

 - To ask questions when you don’t understand or agree with something and to discuss any concerns, needs or conflicts that may arise.

-- To conclude your therapy in a way that helps you realize and honor the positive changes that you have made and still want to make, as well as acknowledge our therapeutic time together.
+- To conclude your work in a way that helps you realize and honor the positive changes that you have made and still want to make, as well as acknowledge our work together.